ent/ent/doc/md/tutorial-todo-gql-mutation-input.md

 ## Create edges with mutations

-If you want to create the edges of a node in the same mutation, you can extend the GQL mutation input with the edge fields:
+To create the edges of a node in the same mutation, you can extend the GQL mutation input with the edge fields:

 ```graphql title="extended.graphql"
 extend input CreateTodoInput {